 Financial responsibilities if you rent out a property

-You may be a professional buy-to-let landlord, or you may rent out your home as an ‘accidental landlord’ because you need to move out of your home to trade up or rent somewhere larger.
+You might be a professional buy-to-let landlord, or you might rent out your home as an ‘accidental landlord’ because you need to move out of your home to trade up or rent somewhere larger.
 Whatever your situation, make sure you’re aware of your financial responsibilities.
 We also offer links to more information on your legal responsibilities.

 - Inform your mortgage lender